Fixing Your Clothes: How To Repair & Mend Almost Anything

 - How to visibly mend your clothes.
 A useful video that offers an insight into the history of visible mending, before showing you the art in practice.

 - How to add visible mending to your wardrobe.
-A practical blog post outlining the materials you need as well as the stitching basics you need to know.
+This is a practical blog post outlining the materials you need, as well as the stitching basics you need to know.

 If the idea of visible mending appeals to you, but you find the process too daunting, then another visible mend is the patch.
 Ideal in particular for jeans or denim jackets that develop a rip or tear, patches are a fun and easy way to fix your clothes, whilst injecting some personality into them.